P. C. Electronics

 Our first 70cm ATV downconverter design.

-Hams in the mid 1960's modified military surplus or tube type FM twoway commercial transmitters for ATV by video modulating the final tetrode tube grid bias - RCA CMU-15 - or triode cathode - Motorola T-44.
+Hams in the mid 1960's modified military surplus or tube type FM two-way commercial transmitters for ATV by video modulating the final tetrode tube grid bias - RCA CMU-15 - or triode cathode - Motorola T-44.
 We designed simple modulator boards for these applications: VM-1 for the tetrode tube grids, VM-2 for the higher power tetrodes, VM-3 for collector modulating the final transistor in the VHF Engineering TX432 board, and VM-4 for cathode modulating triode tubes.
-We even flew ATV in a LA County Sheriffs helicopter supporting the Pasadena Rose Parade in 1968.
+We even flew ATV in a LA County Sheriffs Bell 47 helicopter supporting the Pasadena Rose Parade in 1968 and 1969.
 The modified RCA CMU-10 tube transmitter in the 70cm band was placed in the victims basket along with a DC to AC inverter and high voltage power supply.
 Antenna was a homebrew vertical colinear made with aluminum clothes line wire on a broom stick fastened to the basket.
 A real kluge, but it worked.
+See the Rose Parade and ATV section of the 1979 film short World of Amateur Radio starting at minute 10:22.

-In the mid to late 70's we expanded to producing packaged ready to go ATV downconverters and in 1977 the company became a full time business with the production of the TC-1 Transceiver.
-They were manufactured until about 1985 wth various upgrades.
+In the mid to late 70's we expanded to producing packaged ready to go ATV downconverters and in 1977 the company became a full time business with the production of the TC-1 10 Watt Transceiver.
+They were manufactured until about 1985 with various upgrades.
+In 1989 we flew our TC70-1 ATV transceiver plus 15 Watt amplifier in our own Enstrom F28C helicopter supporting the Pasadena Rose Parade.

 TC-1 10 Watt 70cm ATV transceiver - first shown in the A5 Magazine booth at the Dayton Hamvention in 1977.

-Rose Bowl 10KMany of our designs were done in support of public service events, which is a facet of the hobby that we enjoy most.
-The 1.5 Watt KPA5 "Kreepie Peepie" ATV transmitter board was developed as a portable unit for transmitting video back to officials for the 1984 Olympic marathon and bicycle events here.
-This board and derivatives have been used for many emergency and public service events as well as balloons, rockets and R/C vehicles - Rose Parade motorcycle mobile, Angeles Crest 100 mile trail race medical aid station, first video from the 17,000 ft Mt.
+Over time, our sales shifted from most hams wanting board level products to ready to go packaged gear.
+Our original transmitters and downconverters were packaged in enclosures made by Ten-Tec.
+In the 90's we switched to the Hammond die cast aluminum boxes which were more rugged and shielded.
+Many of our designs were done in support of public service events, which is a facet of the hobby that we enjoy most.
+The 1.5 Watt KPA5 "Kreepie Peepie" ATV transmitter board was developed as a portable unit for transmitting video back to officials for the 1984 Olympic marathon and bicycle events here in Los Angeles County.
+This board and derivatives have been used for many emergency and public service events as well as high altitude balloons, rockets and radio controlled vehicles and robots - Rose Parade motorcycle mobile, Angeles Crest 100 mile trail race medical aid station, first video from the 17,000 ft Mt.
 Everest base camp, first fast scan video received by the Space Shuttle (STS-50), 2518 Mile 434 MHz ATV DX record, and many more interesting applications.

 Go to: